threesquared/homelab/cult/README.md

-# ODROID C2 Kubernetes Cluster
+# ODROID C2 Docker Swarm

-This is the Ansible playbook and Kubernetes config files for my services cluster running on Armbian Stretch on several ODROID C2's.
+This is the Ansible playbook and docker swarm config files for my services cluster running on Armbian Stretch on several ODROID C2's.

 ## Usage